How to Extend the Lifespan of Your Home Appliances

 Taking care of your home appliances is one thing you cannot do without.
 With the right approach, you can extend the life span of your appliances.
 How?
 You don’t have to be a rocket scientist or a Jedi master to care for your home appliances.
 Below are some tips that will help extend the lifespan of your appliances.

-Unplugging your devices when you’re not using them is a simple way to increase their lifespan.
+Unplugging your devices when not using them is a simple way to increase their lifespan.
 This can be done for most appliances and electronics, but there are some things to watch out for.

 Get a surge protector.